RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

 To create a Fixed subscription:

-1. From the Redis Cloud subscriptions pane, select the **Add new subscription** button.
+1. From the Redis Cloud subscriptions list, select the **Add new subscription** button.

     {{<image filename="images/rc/button-subscription-new.png" alt="The New subscriptions button in the admin console menu." >}}{{< /image >}}